Chapter 03 · Boss design

 Word grid.
 You get a grid of cells, each with a word in it, and typing a word clears that cell.
 The boss’s HP is tied to the grid.
 Clear the grid, win the fight.
 You’re scanning for your next target the same way you’d scan for the lowest HP bar, except instead of “lowest HP” the question is “which word can I commit to right now.”

-I’m not sure every game needs bosses that came from outside the game’s own genre.
-Probably most don’t.
-But for Keeb Quest it felt right.
-The other two bosses (paragraph, line rush) are modeled on typing tests, basically.
-These two are the ones that feel like something else entirely, and I think they’re what keeps the boss rotation from being just four flavors of the same test.
+Not every game needs bosses that came from outside its own genre.
+For Keeb Quest it felt right.
+The other two bosses (paragraph, line rush) are modeled on typing tests.
+These two are the ones that feel like something else entirely, and they’re what keep the boss rotation from becoming four flavors of the same test.
 If you stripped falling words and word grid out, the boss fights would all feel like gentle text exercises.
 They need at least one mode where your fingers are panicking.